Việt Nam, France cooperate to strengthen aviation safety monitoring capability

-HÀ NỘI — The Civil Aviation Authority of Việt Nam (CAAV) and the French Civil Aviation Authority (DGAC) on Wednesday signed Appendix VI to their technical cooperation agreement, which outlines bilateral cooperation in strategic planning, monitoring systems, national aviation safety programmes, and technical training.
+HÀ NỘI — The Civil Aviation Authority of Việt Nam (CAAV) and the French Civil Aviation Authority (DGAC) on April 9 signed Appendix VI to their technical cooperation agreement, which outlines bilateral cooperation in strategic planning, monitoring systems, national aviation safety programmes and technical training.

 The signing of the document was witnessed by French Ambassador to Việt Nam Olivier Brochet and Vietnamese Deputy Minister of Construction Lê Anh Tuấn.